Chemaclass/chemaclass.com/content/books/oeur/en/21-2016-noviembre.md

 Blind opportunities that, along with indiscreet verses, are surprised day after day by their adventures, some so uncontrollable and others so sudden that even sleeping without dreams, living without aspirations, tend toward dissatisfied normality.
 I am those blind opportunities.
 I am those indiscreet verses.

-Insecure and alarming suspicions until the moment comes, and reality surprises us with firm harshness—and unbreakable certainty—regardless of our possible discontent.
+Insecure and alarming suspicions until the moment comes and reality surprises us with firm harshness—and unbreakable certainty—regardless of our possible discontent.

 Inevitable discrepancy.
 Discontent with that situation that seems to surpass us by too much.
 Still shaken to assimilate.